 In most states, including Maryland, the prosecutor is the one who files the charges for a crime, not the victim.
 This means that once the crime is reported and police refer the case to the state’s attorneys, they are the only ones who can drop the charges.
 However, state’s attorneys often take the victim’s position on the matter into consideration.
 If the victim wants the case dropped, they may be uncooperative and make it hard to prosecute you, so the prosecutors might drop the charges.
 Prosecutors may also honor a victim’s request to drop the case – but they do not have to.

 In the criminal justice system, the prosecutor has the power to “drop” charges for many reasons.
 Prosecutors should drop charges against you if they know they do not have enough evidence to prove the case against you or think you were wrongly accused.
-They may also drop charges as part of a plea deal, allowing you to plead guilty to a lesser crime in exchange for pleading guilty and skipping trial.
+They may also drop charges as part of a plea deal, allowing you to plead guilty to a lesser crime in exchange for avoiding trial and receiving reduced penalties.

-A judge is the one who “dismisses” a case.
-Typically, this only happens if the judge finds a legal issue with the charges or agrees that there is not enough evidence, from a legal standpoint, to convict you.
+A judge is the one who “dismisses” a case, which is different from dropping assault charges.
+Typically, a case dismissal only happens if the judge finds a legal issue with the charges or agrees that there is not enough evidence, from a legal standpoint, to convict you.

-Can I Get an Assault Expunged from My Criminal Record in Maryland?
+Can You Get an Assault Conviction Expunged in Maryland?